Connections: General Education Outcomes and the 21st Century

 One way that SRJC carries out its mission is to offer a wide range of General Education courses as part of the Associate degree and transfer program.
 These Liberal Arts and Sciences courses do far more than meet requirements of a major.
 They provide avenues for the development of broad, integrative knowledge and abilities that distinguish a college education, preparing the “whole student” for the complex social interactions, workplace problem-solving, and civic engagement that extend beyond the academic life.

-The GE Student Learning Outcomes relate to SRJC’s Institutional Learning Outcomes and also include more specific degree-level SLOs.
+The GE SLOs relate to SRJC’s Institutional Learning Outcomes and also include more specific degree-level SLOs.

 SRJC General Education Outcomes